zyxalter/academic-CV-Website/content/authors/admin/_index.md

     - course: MEng in Information Technology
       institution: The University of New South Wales
       year: 2020 - 2022
-    - course: BSc in New Energy Materials and Devices
+    - course: BSc in New Energy Materials
       institution: Southeast University (Nanjing)
       year: 2015 - 2020